qyw7895123/Blue-Team-Note/Cysa+Note/Security Architecture-and-tools.md

       * RADIUS
         * Remote Authentication Dial-in service
         * Most common AAA for networks, wireless networks, and other services
-        * Operates over TCP or UDP in a client0server model
+        * Operates over TCP or UDP in a client-server model
-        * Password obscured using shared secret and MD5 hash (not strong)
+        * Password obscured using shared secret and MD5 hash (not strong).
+May facing brute force attack.
         * RADIUS traffic should be encrypted using IPSec between endpoints
       * Kerberos
         * Operates on untrusted networks using encryption of its data